AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/share-an-asset-with-users.md

 1. In the **[!UICONTROL Give access to]** box, begin typing the name of the [!DNL Workfront Library] user or organizational unit that you want to share the item with, then click the name when it displays in the drop-down list.

-   The user displays in the list and is, by default, given View permission to the item.
+   The user displays in the list and is, by default, given [!UICONTROL View] permission to the item.

    >[!TIP]
    >
-   >If a user has a Manager or higher access level to [!DNL Workfront Library], you can choose to increase their permission level to Manage.
+   >If a user has a [!UICONTROL Manager] or higher access level to [!DNL Workfront Library], you can choose to increase their permission level to Manage.

 1. (Optional) To change a user's permissions to the shared content, click the [!UICONTROL permissions level] drop-down menu arrow, then select the desired permission.